Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 There is also more evidence for the use of zinc supplementation for people suffering from telogen effluvium and alopecia areata than androgenetic related hair loss, but some studies have shown positive results especially when combined with other treatments.

-In my research, I found very few studies which compared all forms of zinc.
+In my research, I found very few studies that compared all forms of zinc.
 However, it was clear that zinc oxide was the least effective.

 One study showed that the absorption rates were highest for zinc citrate and zinc gluconate, another study found that it was only zinc picolinate that resulted in higher accumulation in red blood cells, hair, and urine within a short time period.